renerocksai/slides/README.md

 - Built-in editor: create, edit, and present with one small program - or make last-minute changes while presenting
 - support for clickers
 - virtual laser pointer in different sizes
+- export slideshow to PNGs with a single key-press

 ### Rendering Slideshows with 10 000 FPS